Sixtey7/FJ-Backend/README.md

 Eventually plan to leverage k8s to deploy several docker containers (Backend, Frontend, Database, whatever else)

+## TODO
+* For now, I've totally lifted the POM from Helidon.
+I eventually want to turn this into a build.gradle and move over to gradle and take out what I don't want
+* Write some Code!

 ## Related Projects
 //TODO - will add when the latest and greatest frontend is started